xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/getting-started.md

         rootPath: '/rest/*'
     ```

 Resource is a guice bean, so you can use guice injection inside it.
-To access request scoped objects like `javax.servlet.http.
+To access request scoped objects like `jakarta.servlet.http.
-HttpServletRequest`, `javax.servlet.http.HttpServletResponse`, `javax.ws.rs.core.UriInfo`, `org.glassfish.jersey.server.
+HttpServletRequest`, `jakarta.servlet.http.HttpServletResponse`, `jakarta.ws.rs.core.UriInfo`, `org.glassfish.jersey.server.
 ContainerRequest`, etc, you must wrap the desired objects in a `Provider`:

 ```java